 To use a simple blog theme, just get your domain and webhosting.
-Some hosts, such as Bluehost, offer one-click WordPress installs.
+Some hosts, such as Bluehost and Ultahost, offer one-click WordPress installs.
 You don’t have to go through the process of setting it up yourself.

 From there, enter your WordPress installation, click on the Appearances tab, and search for or upload your theme.
 It should take less than one minute to install.